lucasmazo32/Scraper/README.md

 ## Instructions

-- Before running the program, make sure to install the dependencies!
+- Before running the program, make sure to install the dependencies (run "bundle install" in your terminal)!

 - To run this file you have to open a terminal to the main folder and type "bin/main.rb" without quotation marks.